moodlehq/moodle-plugin-ci/docs/GHAFileExplained.md

           php-version: ${{ matrix.php }}
           extensions: ${{ matrix.extensions }}
           ini-values: max_input_vars=5000
+          # none to use phpdbg fallback.
+Specify pcov (Moodle 3.10 and up) or xdebug to use them instead.
           coverage: none

       # Install this project into a directory called "ci", updating PATH and